 Illinois: In 2011, Illinois passed a comprehensive civil unions bill grating relationship recognition for same-sex couples.
 Catholic Charities argued that they should be exempt from the non-discrimination provisions in the law that would require them to provide adoption and foster care services to same-sex couples in the State.
 The State of Illinois denied Catholic Charities’ request for an exemption and, due to the organization’s failure to comply with the new state law, refused to renew state foster care and adoptive services contracts with Catholic Charities.
 Catholic Charities sued the State to reinstate the contracts, but lost and eventually dropped their suit.

-Arizona: In 2011, Arizona passed a law that gives preference to “a married man and woman” in pubic foster care and adoption placements.
+Arizona: In 2011, Arizona passed a law that gives preference to “a married man and woman” in public foster care and adoption placements.
 The law requires child welfare agencies to give preference to married couples over all other qualified applicants.
 Same-sex couples cannot foster or adopt in Arizona, but this bill goes far beyond the intended consequences of restricting adoption by LGBT people, preventing single people and other unmarried couples from stepping forward to adopt from the public system.